 Table 4-3, which lists federally required performance measures for highway systems, includes a measure for percent changes in tailpipe carbon dioxide (CO2) emissions on the NHS, as compared to calendar year 2017 levels.
 MassDOT and the Boston Region MPO are in the process of setting their initial targets for this measure.
-Future TIP documents will include information on this CO2 measure and related targets. as well as a description of how projects included in the TIP may support progress on these performance measures.9 The MPO also will continue to monitor and evaluate the GHG impacts of projects to meet GWSA requirements-for more information about these activities, see Chapters 1 and 2 and Appendix B. This chapter may also reflect information about other air quality or environmental performance and the Boston Region MPO will continue to monitor and report on GHG emissions from transportation projects in accordance with the Global Warming Solutions Act.
+Future TIP documents will include information on this CO2 measure and related targets, as well as a description of how projects included in the TIP may support progress on these performance measures.9 The MPO also will continue to monitor and evaluate the GHG impacts of projects to meet GWSA requirements-for more information about these activities, see Chapters 1 and 2 and Appendix B. This chapter may also reflect information about other air quality or environmental performance measures the MPO may choose to monitor or targets that it has set.